faucetsdn/daq/docs/switcher.md

 This setup defines how to access the the control plane from a container test.

 ## Required Config
+* Configurations of the the access switch can be specified under swith_setup of the system config.
+An example of switch_setup is available under <b>config/system/ext.yaml</b>.
+Descriptions of these config options are available under <b>proto/system_config.proto</b>.

-In addition to the `ext_ofip` and `ext_addr` config values, setting `ext_loip` will enable switch control-plane access.
+* In addition to the `lo_addr` and `ip_addr` config values, setting `mods_addr` will enable switch control-plane access.
 It should be set to a pattern for the test container IP, e.g. `192.0.3.%d/24`, where the `%d` will be automaticaly replaced with test port set number.
 Doing this causes the `LOCAL_IP` and `SWITCH_IP` env variables to be set in test containers.
-See `docker/include/bin/test_ping` for an example of how to use them.
+See `subset/ping/test_ping` for an example of how to use them.

-If `ext_ctrl` is defined, then this will enable utilization of the actual physical switch.
-If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container, defined by `Dockerfile.switch`, to masquerade as the switch for unit testing.
+* If `ctrl_intf` is defined, then this will enable utilization of the actual physical switch.
+If `ctrl_intf` is _not_ defined, then the system will spin up a special `daq-switch` Docker container, defined by `Dockerfile.switch`, to masquerade as the switch for unit testing.

 ## Test Run
 This is a sample test run while using a simulated docker switch container along with an 'external' OVS switch as per the automated integration tests.
 <pre>
-~/daq$ <b>cp config/system/ext.yaml local/system.yaml</b>
+~/daq$ <b>echo "include: ../config/system/ext.yaml" > local/system.yaml</b>
 ~/daq$ <b>cmd/run -s</b>
-Loading config from local/system.yaml
+Flattening config from local/system.yaml into inst/config/system.conf
-Starting Sun Dec 23 08:36:09 PST 2018
-Clearing previous reports...
-Running as root...
+Running switch setup...
-Loading config from local/system.yaml
-Release version 0.9.0
-cleanup='echo cleanup'
-ext_addr=192.0.2.138
-ext_dpid=0x123456789
-ext_intf=ext-ovs-pri
-<b>ext_loip=192.0.3.%d/24</b>
-ext_ofip=192.0.2.10/24
-ext_ofpt=6666
-sec_port=7
-&hellip;
-Loading config from local/system.yaml
 Using default cplane_mac f8:39:71:c9:7a:09
 Cleaning old setup...
 Creating ovs-link interfaces...
 Creating local-link interfaces...
-Creating local bridge...
+Creating local bridge ctrl-br...
-Creating daq-switch, because only ext_addr defined. daq-switch
-<b>Creating docker with veth -swb at 192.0.2.138/16</b>
+Configuring ctrl-swy with 192.0.2.10/24
+Creating daq-switch as per FAUX_SWITCH switch model. daq-switch
+Creating daq-switch at 192.0.2.138/24 linked via ctrl-swa DAQ autoclean docker rm -f daq-switch
+DAQ autoclean ip link del ctrl-swa
-Bridging ctrl-swa to ctrl-br
+Ignoring interface ext-ovs-ctl in favor of ctrl-swa Skipping bring-up of ovs switch interface ext-ovs-pri Bridging ctrl-swa to ctrl-br
-<b>Configuring ctrl-swy with 192.0.2.10/16</b>
-Checking external connection to 192.0.2.138
+Warmup ping for 192.0.2.138
 PING 192.0.2.138 (192.0.2.138) 56(84) bytes of data.
-64 bytes from 192.0.2.138: icmp_seq=1 ttl=64 time=0.315 ms
+64 bytes from 192.0.2.138: icmp_seq=1 ttl=64 time=16.9 ms
-64 bytes from 192.0.2.138: icmp_seq=2 ttl=64 time=0.061 ms
+64 bytes from 192.0.2.138: icmp_seq=2 ttl=64 time=0.052 ms

 --- 192.0.2.138 ping statistics ---
 2 packets transmitted, 2 received, 0% packet loss, time 1027ms